 This afternoon we visit Serre de la Madone, designed in the 1920s by Lawrence Johnston, creator of the world-famous Hidcote Garden in the Cotswolds, England.
 Johnston was interested in acclimatising a large variety of exotic species to this inimitable environment.
 La Serre de la Madone is a secluded paradise with double curving steps, fountains, pools, classical statuary, green garden rooms, a Moorish patio and orangeries for tender exotic plants.
 Johnston employed 12 gardeners to tend his 7 hectares of terraces that boast an almost bewildering variety of plants from throughout the world.

-This evening we dine at the Restaurant Mirazur, which enjoys spectacular views of Menton’s old town and harbour.
+This evening we dine at the Two-Michelin-star Restaurant Mirazur, which enjoys spectacular views of Menton’s old town and harbour.
 Michelin-star chef Mauro Colagreco excels in original Mediterranean-style dishes, using wild herbs, edible flowers and the freshest vegetables obtained from the restaurant’s garden.
 (Overnight Menton) BD

 Day 5: Thursday 10 May, Menton – Villefranche-sur-Mer – Saint-Jean-Cap-Ferrat – Beaulieu-sur-Mer – Menton